 6. Add value

 It might sound obvious, but the more valuable content you can include on your website, the more people will stay longer and keep coming back.
 You know your audience best, so think about what content they might value the most, and provide it.
 This might be in terms of resources (free design assets, photo wallpapers, UX kits) or education and advice (‘how to’ blog posts or videos, infographics, design checklists).
-Put simply, if they find one thing they like on your site, they’re likely to stick around and try to find more.
+If they find one thing they like on your site, they’re likely to stick around and try to find more.

-Haven’t built your own website yet?
+Haven’t built your website yet?
 It’s super-easy with Squarespace.
 Remember to use the CREATIVEBOOM code, and you'll get a 10% discount.